ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/entries.md

     username="not tom|dick|harry|fred"

-You can also use the constant `"CURRENT_USER"` to show entries from only the currently logged in user.
+You can also use the token `"CURRENT_USER"` to show entries from only the currently logged in user.

     username="CURRENT_USER"

 This allow each logged-in user to get only their entries.
 Users who are not logged in won't see anything.
-Alternatively, you can use the constant `"NOT_CURRENT_USER"` to show entries **except** from the currently logged in user.
+Alternatively, you can use the token `"NOT_CURRENT_USER"` to show entries **except** from the currently logged in user.

     username="NOT_CURRENT_USER"